Xeodee/payste.io/readme.md

 	payste-typography.css - This contains all the different font modifications payste-social-media.css - This has all the icon work for social medias

-All you need for Payste to work is simply paste *(get it?)* the CSS in your head tag and boom :boom: :exclamation: You magically have a working, responsive site.
+All you need for payste to work is simply paste *(get it?)* the CSS in your head tag and boom :boom: :exclamation: You magically have a working, responsive site.

-#### Why use Payste:question:
+#### Why use payste:question:

 We thought really hard about all the logic in this app.
 We also designed this to leave as little of a foot print as possible and use very little space.

-## Using Payste
+## Using payste

 Debug mode
 ```html